-Environmental risks are not material for Action Logement's rating.
-Action Logement is exposed to the same environmental risks as France, which are low across all risk categories including physical climate risks, carbon transition, water management, natural capital and waste and pollution.
-These risks are not material for the rating, given Action Logement's strategic role and the support coming from the Government of France.
+Environmental risks are not material for the Action Logement group's rating.
+The Action Logement group is exposed to the same environmental risks as France, which are low across all risk categories including physical climate risks, carbon transition, water management, natural capital and waste and pollution.
+These risks are not material for the rating, given the Action Logement group's strategic role and the support coming from the Government of France.

-Social risks are not material to Action Logement's rating.
-Action Logement is exposed to the same social risks as France, which benefits from high-quality education, good housing availability, high quality of health and safety, and very high-quality access to basic services.
+Social risks are not material to the Action Logement group's rating.
+The Action Logement group is exposed to the same social risks as France, which benefits from high-quality education, good housing availability, high quality of health and safety, and very high-quality access to basic services.
 France's demographic pressures are less pronounced than many other European countries, though population ageing is a longer-term challenge.
-These risks are not material for the rating because of Action Logement's strategic role and the support from the Government of France.
+These risks are not material for the rating because of the Action Logement group's strategic role and the support from the Government of France.

-Governance considerations are material to Action Logement's credit profile.
-The governance framework is intrinsically intertwined with the supporting government, which exerts strong control over Action Logement and heavily influences the definition of its strategy.
+Governance considerations are material to the Action Logement group's credit profile.
+The governance framework is intrinsically intertwined with the supporting government, which exerts strong control over the Action Logement group and heavily influences the definition of its strategy.